 While working a tough cow, the Cutter picks up his/her reins to signify that he/she is quitting the cow.
-In the Judge's opinion the cow was turned away when the Cutter picked up his/her horse, but by the time the horse actually stopped, the cow had turned back toward the Cutter.
+In the Judge's opinion the cow was turned away when the Cutter

-NOTE: The Judge shall consider that a Cutter has quit a cow when he picks up on his/her reins or places his/her free hand on his/her horses neck, whether the horse stops instantly or not.
+NOTE: The Judge shall consider that a Cutter has quit a cow when he picks up on his/her reins or places his/her free hand on his/her horse's neck, whether the horse stops instantly or not.

 The cow being worked stops, and the Cutter's horse stops.
 Both cow and horse and completely still.
 The Cutter picks up his/her horse so that it is reasonable to assume that he/ she intends to quit the cow.
-The cow then moves and the a) behind the time line and the cow is turning toward him b) not behind the time line and the cow is turning toward him/her.

-Cutter's horse counters that move even though there is tension on the bridle reins.
+The cow then moves and the Cutter's horse counters that move even though there is tension on the bridle reins.
 The Cutter then continues to pull his/her horse off the cow.

-While working, the Cutter quits a cow that has run behind the turn-back horses and the turn-back horses are;
+While working, the Cutter quits a cow that has run behind the turnback horses and the turnback horses are;